updated September 18, 2007

 1. What kind of building do you have?
 How old is it?

-located on campus, go to http://www.marquette.edu/contact/finder/cramer_hall.shtml.
+Hall is located on campus, go to https://www.marquette.edu/contact/finder/cramer_hall.shtml.

 To see photos of the building, including the clinic, student work areas,

-research laboratories, and classrooms, go to http://academic.mu.edu/sppa/slong/SPPA_tour/index.html.
+research laboratories, and classrooms, go to https://academic.mu.edu/sppa/slong/SPPA_tour/index.html.

-2. What is the likelihood of getting funding or assistantships as a first
+2. What is the likelihood of getting funding or assistantships

-year graduate student?
+as a first year graduate student?

 GPA 3.66